2025–26 DEL season

-The 2025–26 Deutsche Eishockey Liga season is the 32nd season since the founding of the Deutsche Eishockey Liga.
-It started on 9 September 2025 and end at the latest on 7 May 2026.
+The 2025–26 Deutsche Eishockey Liga season was the 32nd season since the founding of the Deutsche Eishockey Liga.
+It started on 9 September 2025 and ended on 3 May 2026.

-Eisbären Berlin are the two-time defending champions.
+Eisbären Berlin were the two-time defending champions and defeated Adler Mannheim in the final to win their third straight and 12th overall title.

 Format

-The teams will play a double round-robin for 52 games each.
-After the regular season, places one to six are qualified for the playoffs while place seven to ten will play in the pre-playoffs.
-The playoffs will be played in a best of seven mode.
-The last team from the regular season is relegated to DEL2.
+The teams played a double round-robin for 52 games each.
+After the regular season, places one to six were qualified for the playoffs while place seven to ten played in the pre-playoffs.
+The playoffs were played in a best of seven mode.
+The last team from the regular season was relegated to DEL2.